MSCI-245-342/multiuser-lab-assignment/instructions.md

 validates_length_of :password, minimum: 5
 ```

 Now that the User model has virtual fields `password` and `password_confirmation`, we need to modify the view to allow users to specify these fields when creating an account.
-Modify `app/views/users/_form.html.erb` to have this additional code:
+Modify the partial view `app/views/users/_form.html.erb` to have this additional code after the name and email and before the submit button:

 ```html
   <div class="field">